Anjali-code30/Weather-application/README.md

 <h1> Weather-application </h1>
-A simple Weather Application that allows user to fetch data in real time, by city name.
+A simple Weather Application that allows user to fetch data in real time by city name.
 <br>
 <h2>Features</h2>